vincentmakes/SaltLevelDetector/README.md

 JSN-SR04T Echo → ESP32 GPIO18

 Any support to hold the sensor - note the board + ESP32 should not be put inside the tanks otherwise they will get damaged with the salt.
 In my case, I've used an insert in the plastic of my tank in order to screw a 3d printed holder for the sensor, in a way which set it in the middle.
+A piece of wood with a hole, secured on the tank would also work fine.

 <img width="401" src="https://github.com/user-attachments/assets/344e1578-9f06-4906-b04f-ab54837d772d" />